Election Rules

 The NUS UK Code of Conduct (‘the Code of Conduct’) aims to ensure good standards of behaviour of those who participate in NUS UK spaces.
 For the avoidance of doubt the Code of Conduct applies to elections candidates from the point of nomination and if holding themselves out to be election candidates.
 Historic incidents may be considered to be within scope of the code of conduct if the individual restates the views or comments and/or if the views or comments remain in the public domain (for example – they remain visible on a current social media profile irrespective of when posted).

 In circumstances where a conduct issue is raised which falls under the scope of the Code of Conduct it is most appropriate to investigate under this policy.
-In all such circumstances the Returning Officer must refer the matter to the appropriate complaints procedure as outlined in sections 5-7 of the Code of Conduct.
+In all such circumstances the DRO will refer the matter to the appropriate complaints procedure as outlined in sections 5-7 of the Code of Conduct.

-The Returning Officer will take direction from the code of conduct outcome as to any sanction on candidates.
+The DRO will take direction from the code of conduct outcome as to any sanction on candidates.
 As per s.
-7.2 of the Code of Conduct, where there is a serious breach of the Code of Conduct, and the sanction is that the individual is no longer eligible to stand for or hold office, the Returning Officer will automatically remove the candidate from the election.
+7.2 of the Code of Conduct, where there is a serious breach of the Code of Conduct, and the sanction is that the individual is no longer eligible to stand for or hold office, the DRO will automatically remove the candidate from the election.

 The Elections Process